Bergen International Festival 2021

 Classical music and the theatre are cornerstones of the festival, and every year new productions are presented in collaboration with international partners.
 The festival also gives priority to new music, commissioning several works every year.
 The festival welcomes over 100.000 visitors each year and receives governmental funding on both regional and national level, in addition to corporate sponsorships.

 We want to invite, inspire and challenge a large local and visiting audience.
-During the festival we declare a state of emergency in the city.
+During the Bergen International Festival 2021 we declare a state of emergency in the city.
 With our partners in and outside Bergen, we offer music, theatre, dance – and much more – that reflect our lives and dreams and has unexpected effects on the way we perceive the world.

 We have created guides for the colourful, vast landscape that is the festival programme.
 We believe it has something for every taste and occasion, and by arranging the events under the three terms Festivities, Foundations and Friction, we hope to make it easier to find what you are looking for.